Minimal Actuator Selection for Linear Time Invariant Systems: Algorithms for Actuator Selection

-Greedy selection is known to perform well for minimal covering problems, and it has received a great deal of attention in operations research literature.
-Paper~\cite{pequito2017robust} adapts the greedy procedure for set multicover to minimal robust actuator selection in the special case where matrix $\bs{A}$ is simple with $p=n$ and $\bs{B}$ can be arbitrarily chosen with $m=(f+1)n$, reporting the classic $O(\log n)$ gap on performance ratio.
+Greedy selection performs empirically well for covering problems and it has received a great deal of attention in operations research literature.
+Reference~\cite{Pequito17automatica-robustMinimalControllability} adapts the greedy procedure for set multicover to minimal robust actuator selection in the special case where matrix $\bs{A}$ is simple with $p=n$ and $\bs{B}$ can be arbitrarily chosen with $m=(f+1)n$, reporting the classic $O(\log n)$ gap on performance ratio.
 On the other hand, we can find essentially no relevant work in the control literature that uses other strategies than greedy selection, excluding ad-hoc solutions.
-This may be attributed to the complexity of the original selection problem along with the need for efficient and lightweight algorithms.
-However, it is worth pointing out that other effective algorithms are available to solve covering problems, and they can be seamlessly adapted to the scenario at hand if the full spark frame assumptions hold.
+This is typically justified by the combinatorial complexity of the original selection problem and the need for computationally tractable approaches.
+However, it is noteworthy that other effective algorithms are available to solve covering problems, and they can be seamlessly adapted to the scenario at hand if the full spark frame assumptions hold.
 In particular, exact algorithms may be effective in practical scenarios at the cost of increased computation and/or memory requirements, such as if the selection has to be performed once offline.

 We collect a few approximate and exact algorithms in \Cref{tab:algo-approx,tab:algo-exact}, respectively, which are adapted from~\cite{Hua10tcs-dynamicProgrammingSetMulticover}.
 Symbol $H(p)$ in \autoref{tab:algo-approx} denotes the $p$th Harmonic number $H(p) = \sum_{c=1}^p c^{-1}$ for which it holds $\log(p+1)\le H(p)\le\log p+1$, whereas notation $O^*(f(n))$ in \autoref{tab:algo-exact} omits a factor in $O(\log f(n))^{O(1)}$.
-We report suboptimality gaps for approximate algorithms that enjoy polynomial time complexity, and runtime and memory bounds for exact algorithms.\footnote{ If algorithm $\cl{A}$ has suboptimality gap $\gamma$, then $S_\cl{A}\le \gamma S_\textnormal{min}$ where $S_\cl{A}$ is the number of actuators output by $\cl{A}$ and $S_\textnormal{min}$ is an optimal solution. } All bounds are reported with the notation used in the present paper.
+We report multiplicative suboptimality gaps for approximate algorithms that enjoy polynomial time complexity, and runtime and memory bounds for exact algorithms.\footnote{ If algorithm $\cl{A}$ has suboptimality gap $\gamma$, then $S_\cl{A}\le \gamma S_\textnormal{min}$ where $S_\cl{A}$ is the number of actuators output by $\cl{A}$ and $S_\textnormal{min}$ is an optimal solution. } All bounds are reported with the notation used in the present paper.
 Recall that the set cover problem corresponds to the case where all distinct eigenvalues of $\bs{A}$ have geometric multiplicity $g_i\equiv1$, including the special case with $p=n$.